Relyance-Ext/terraform-aws-sierra/README.md

 ## Usage

-When you have agreed to sign up for Sierra, this module will stand up infrastructure for core environment.
+When you have agreed to sign up for InHost, this module will stand up infrastructure for core environment.
 Init, plan, and apply the module, providing values:

 * Subnet CIDR blocks compatible with your network
 * CIDR blocks for CI/CD and administrative access
-* Your environment ("stage" or "prod")

 In order to be functional, you must